 “Don’t have enough experience to say, there are things he could amuse himself with without intercourse, things we don’t need to mention.
 If she’s healthy, they should let her be, and tell them to get a GPS monitor for her, it can be a necklace, watch, bracelet, don’t just count on a phone.
 Any abductor will throw a phone away.”

 “I’ll tell them, I need to get one for my own kids.
+I told the parents you, the girl and the dog got me thinking about obscure places in the woods.
+I also told them the truth, some of it, that you insisted on being kept out of it, they were so happy they didn’t challenge my story.
 I gotta say, I feel a little foolish getting credit.
 Being treated like a hero for nothing I did.”

 “You do me a favor by taking credit, these things tend to blow over after a while, I doubt you’ll get a statue.”